9 Daily Tasks Proven to Cost Your Business Money

 There is no golden rule defining which KPIs businesses need to monitor.

-It depends on the industry, nature of projects, company’s structure, the budget, and people who use these metrics for making decisions.
+It depends on the industry, nature of projects, company’s structure, the budget, and people who use these business metrics for making decisions.

 Most importantly, there is no use in collecting all this data, if you don’t have the tools to monitor and analyze it, and improve on it.
 The best KPI reports enable monitoring key performance indicators in real time.
 As a result, teams are constantly informed of project progress and can make informed decisions, and avoid mistakes.